Hearts of Iron IV: Gameplay

 Hearts of Iron IV also attempts to recreate the complex diplomatic relationships of the day.
 Nations may undertake a variety of diplomatic actions; they may sign non-aggression pacts, guarantee the independence of other nations, and offer or request military access, amongst other things.
 Another key feature of diplomacy is the ability to create a faction or invite other nations to an existing one.
-Factions represent the main alliances of the era, like the Axis and Allies (for gameplay purposes, real-world factions like the Axis and Allies are split into numerous smaller factions, like the Comintern, the Chinese United Front, and the Co-Prosperity Sphere).
+Factions represent the main alliances of the era, like the Axis and Allies (for gameplay purposes, real-world factions like the Axis and Allies are split into numerous smaller factions, like the Comintern, the Chinese United Front, and the Greater East Asian Co-Prosperity Sphere).
 Faction members may assist each other in wars, making faction members precious assets.
 Some more clandestine diplomatic actions are also available.
 For example, the player may justify war against other nations, spread their ideology abroad, or stage a coup.
-Countries in the game may be democratic, fascist, communist, or non-aligned.
+Countries in the game may be democratic, communist, fascist, or non-aligned.
 Each of the four ideologies has advantages and disadvantages; for example, fascist nations can go to war with other countries easily, but other nations are not as willing to trade with them as they are with democratic countries.
+If a nation's ideology is non-aligned, then it can be several things.
+For an example, if the German Reich loses a civil war, a monarchist party is created, which is non-aligned.
 If a different ideology becomes too popular in a country, a referendum may be held that will peacefully convert the nation to the most popular ideology.
 Otherwise, ideologies may come to power violently through coups, civil wars, or forced subjugation by a foreign power.

 This diplomacy is further expanded through the addition of espionage in the expansion La Résistance, which extends gameplay in the management of occupied territories which is done differently according to player choices and ideology.
-Furthermore, the operation of spy networks allows nations to steal technology, gather information on an opponents's military, and engage in other espionage efforts.
+Furthermore, the operation of spy networks allows nations to steal technology, gather information on an opponent's military, and engage in other espionage efforts.